skill-forger/golang-training/12. Server (Gin Gonic)/README.md

 - **Engine**: The central component that manages routes and middleware
 - **Context**: Carries request details and provides response methods
 - **RouterGroup**: Enables route grouping for better organization
-- **Middleware**: Functions that process requests before/after handlers
+- **Middleware**: Functions that process requests before/after the main handlers

 ### Routing in Gin